erikamestica/archetype-api-testcontainers/README.md

 ## Next steps
 - Hexagonal architecture
+  > fix controllers scanning
+- Choose license (free to edit, and use, no responsibility)
+- Unit tests
+- API First
+- poms cleanup
 - Multiple adapters for different DB, APIs and Kafka
-- API First